An analytic derivation of the empirical correlations of gamma-ray bursts

 { \inst{1}{School of Astronomy and Space Science, Nanjing University, Nanjing 210023, People's Republic of China}\\ \inst{2}{Key Laboratory of Modern Astronomy and Astrophysics (Nanjing University), Ministry of Education, People's Republic of China}\\ \inst{3}{Purple Mountain Observatory, Chinese Academy of Sciences, Nanjing 210023, People's Republic of China}\\ \inst{4}{School of Cyber Science and Engineering, Qufu Normal University, Qufu 273165, People's Republic of China}\\ \inst{5}{College of Physics and Engineering, Qufu Normal University, Qufu 273165, People's Republic of China}\\ }

 \abstract {Empirical correlations between various key parameters have been extensively explored ever since the discovery of gamma-ray bursts (GRBs) and have been widely used as standard candles to probe the Universe.
-The Amati relation and the Yonetoku relation are two good examples, which have been paid special attention to.
-The former reflects the connection between the peak photon energy ($\Ep$) and the isotropic $\gamma$-ray energy release ($\Eiso$), while the latter links $\Ep$ with the isotropic peak luminosity ($\Lp$), both in the form of a power law function.
-Most GRBs are found to well follow these correlations, but a theoretical interpretation is still lacking.
-Meanwhile, there are also some obvious outliers, which may be off-axis GRBs and may follow different correlations as compared with the on-axis ones.
-Here we present a simple analytical derivation for the Amati relation and the Yonetoku relation in the framework of the standard fireball model, the correctness of which are then confirmed by numerical simulations.
-The off-axis Amati relation and Yonetoku relation are also derived, which differ from the corresponding on-axis relation markedly.
-Our results reveal the intrinsic physics lying behind the radiation processes of GRBs, and highlight the importance of viewing angle in the empirical correlations of GRBs.}
+The Amati relation and the Yonetoku relation are two good examples that enjoyed special attention.
+The former reflects the connection between the peak photon energy ($\Ep$) and the isotropic $\gamma$-ray energy release ($\Eiso$), while the latter links $\Ep$ with the isotropic peak luminosity ($\Lp$), both in the form of a power-law function.
+Most GRBs are found to follow these correlations well, but a theoretical interpretation is still lacking.
+Some obvious outliers may be off-axis GRBs and may follow correlations that are different from those at the on-axis.
+Here we present a simple analytical derivation for the Amati relation and the Yonetoku relation in the framework of the standard fireball model, the correctness of which is then confirmed by numerical simulations.
+The off-axis Amati relation and Yonetoku relation are also derived.
+They differ markedly from the corresponding on-axis relation.
+Our results reveal the intrinsic physics behind the radiation processes of GRBs, and they highlight the importance of the viewing angle in the empirical correlations of GRBs.}

 \keywords{radiation mechanisms: non-thermal -- methods: numerical -- gamma-ray burst: general -- stars: neutron}

 \titlerunning{Empirical correlations of GRBs} \authorrunning{Xu et al.}